Allball103/GoFish/README.md

 # Classes:
-  - Game class
+1. Game class
-    - Responsible for:
 - logic
-        - loop running the game, keeping track of turns, etc.
+- loop running the game, keeping track of turns, etc
 - the deck
 - settings
 - menu

- Player Class:
+2. Player Class:
 - Responsible for:
 - hand vector
 - "set" field for groups of 4
 - keeping track of possible guesses

- Opponent extends Player class:
+3. Opponent extends Player class:
 - Responsible for:
 - "smart" or "dumb" field
 - guess logic